How to Join The Jamestowne Society and First California Company

 The personal computer and Internet are essential tools for any beginning or more advanced genealogical search for ancestors.
 They are key to accessing a huge amount of online and other personal data, which are largely available at no charge.
 Old records are constantly being digitized.
 It is critical to begin your search with a plan that starts with one’s parents and works backward rather than starting with the ancestor, as the Library of Virginia suggests.
 Local genealogical organizations often offer workshops for both beginners and more advanced researchers.

-Beginners might benefit from online guidance and recommendations for strategies and steps in researching lineage an ancestor that is listed among the Jamestowne Society’s online Index of Qualified Ancestors.
-This will require a search through at least eleven to thirteen generations that must go well beyond what is in the records in the US National Archives; each generation must be fully documented.
+Beginners would benefit from online guidance and recommendations for strategies and steps in getting started.
+The researching of lineage to an ancestor that is listed among the Jamestowne Society’s online Index of Qualified Ancestors will require skills and a plan to investigate through at least eleven to fourteen generations that must go well beyond what is in the records in the US National Archives; each generation must be fully documented.

 Several Southern California libraries have genealogy sections and helpful research staffs.
 In particular, the biggest genealogy collection anywhere in Southern California is in the Los Angeles Public Library’s Main Branch (downtown) that takes up most of one very large floor.
 Other major collections in our region with early Virginia genealogical materials include the San Diego Public Library, Southern California Genealogical Society in Burbank and the Cole Library of the City of Carlsbad.